CAE Reading and Use of English Part 8

 47 C. Sentence three and four, beginning with ‘Think of dopamine like gasoline’.

-48 D. In the bottom part of Paragraph D Paul Salopek is mentioned being intrigued in other people’s risk taking in the human history, how it propelled men forward to seek and explore.
+48 D. In the bottom part of Paragraph D Paul Salopek is mentioned being intrigued by other people’s risk-taking in human history, how it propelled men forward to seek and explore.

 49 C. In the second part of Paragraph C, beginning with ‘It works like this’ we are given a detailed example of the brain process in question.

-50 B. Last but one sentence of Paragraph B goes ‘… we don’t all have the same amount of dopamine’, which explain different attitude towards risk-taking.
+50 B. Last but one sentence of Paragraph B goes ‘… we don’t all have the same amount of dopamine’, which explains different attitude towards risk-taking.

 52 A. The second part of this paragraph gives examples of what a risk-taker could potentially lose, such as life or reputation.